The Character Structure Model and Developmental Trauma

 Developmental trauma plays a crucial role in the development and fixation of these Structures.

 Since infants and young children have only limited ways of coping with traumatic experiences and very little or no language to communicate, the body and its movements (the Body Ego) are of prime importance in coping with the intensity they experience.
-Growing up the child will develop through the 7 Character Structures with resources and defenses of a physical and a psychological nature, integrating and coming to term with the learning and the adverse conditions in his or her environment.
+Growing up the child will develop through the 7 Character Structures with resources and defenses of a physical and a psychological nature, integrating and coming to term with the learning and the adverse conditions in their environment.
 These Structures shape the developing personality of the child and determine how they will think, feel and interact with others later in life.

 The Bodynamic Approach makes use of these individual structures and uses them as resources in dealing with traumatic experience.
 A later structure for instance might be of help in containing and supporting a younger structure impacted by Developmental Trauma.
 This is also why the resolution of muscle armor at the wrong time can have a destabilizing or even damaging effect on clients.